Euparkeria: Ancestor of archosaurs

-Brom's initial interpretation of Eukarperia was that it represented an early reptile very close to the common ancestor of crocodiles, dinosaurs, birds, and pterosaurs, as a relative of rhynchocephalians, phytosaurs and gnathodonts.
+Brom's initial interpretation of Euparkeria was that it represented an early reptile very close to the common ancestor of crocodiles, dinosaurs, birds and pterosaurs, as a relative of rhynchocephalians, phytosaurs and gnathodonts.
 Broom refined this later in 1913 to the classification of Euparkeria as a member of Pseudosuchia, which he treated as an equivalent name for Thecodontia, and as an ancestral group of unspecialized reptiles that would give rise to dinosaurs, birds and pterosaurs.
 Watson in 1917 placed Euparkeria within Ornithosuchidae as a thecodont, alongside Ornithosuchus, Scleromochlus and Sphenosuchus, which he interpreted as direct ancestors of theropod dinosaurs.
 German palaeontologist Friedrich von Huene instead treated Thecodontia as a larger group than Pseudosuchia, introducing the new pseudosuchian family Euparkeriidae in 1920 for Euparkeria and Browniella.
 Huene would reiterate this classification of thecodonts and Euparkeria in 1922 and 1936, and elaborated in 1948 that euparkeriids would be descended from ornithosuchids and serve as precursors of saurischians.
 He considered them the closest relatives of Sphenosuchidae, the ancestors of crocodiles, and Scleromochlidae, the probable ancestors of pterosaurs.
 These three families would be the most specialized and final thecodonts before the group diverged.

-The pre-cladistic schemes of classification of Euparkeria and other thecodonts largely followed Huene over the succeeding decades, with American palaeontologist Alfred Sherwood Romer maintaining Euparkeria (as the only member of Euparkeriidae) as a pseudosuchian thecodont close to Erpetosuchidae, Teleosauridae, Elastichosuchidae and Prestosuchidae in 1966, and then elaborating on this in 1972 with the introduction of Wangisuchus as a possible euparkeriid and the limiting of Pseudosuchia to euparkeriids, ornithosuchids, and scleromochlids.
+The pre-cladistic schemes of classification of Euparkeria and other thecodonts largely followed Huene over the succeeding decades, with American palaeontologist Alfred Sherwood Romer maintaining Euparkeria (as the only member of Euparkeriidae) as a pseudosuchian thecodont close to Erpetosuchidae, Teleosauridae, Elastichosuchidae and Prestosuchidae in 1966, and then elaborating on this in 1972 with the introduction of Wangisuchus as a possible euparkeriid and the limiting of Pseudosuchia to euparkeriids, ornithosuchids and scleromochlids.
 Alternative suggestions for the placement of Euparkeria include intermediate between the thecodont groups Proterosuchia and Pseudosuchia or as a member of the proterosuchian family Erythrosuchidae.
-Argentine palaeontologist José Bonaparte treated euparkeriids as the ancestral taxa to dinosaurs, ornithosuchids, and sphenosuchids in 1976, placing the family, limited to Euparkeria, as the ancestral member of the pseudosuchian infraorder Ornithosuchia from which the various groups evolved.
+Argentine palaeontologist José Bonaparte treated euparkeriids as the ancestral taxa to dinosaurs, ornithosuchids and sphenosuchids in 1976, placing the family, limited to Euparkeria, as the ancestral member of the pseudosuchian infraorder Ornithosuchia from which the various groups evolved.
 Ornithosuchia was separated from Pseudosuchia by Indian palaeontologist Sankar Chatterjee in 1982, where it was believed that Euparkeria gave rise to ornithosuchids and Lagosuchus (within the separate suborder Lagosuchia).
 Dinosaurs were believed by Chatterjee to have been two separate unrelated groups, evolving separately from different thecodont ancestors.
-This classification was based on a misinterpretation of the ankle joint in dinosaurs, with British palaeontologists Arthur Cruickshank and Michael Benton showing in 1985 that dinosaurs shared the same ankle type, and while they evolved from reptiles similar to Ornithosuchus and Euparkeria, neither genus was a direct ancestor of later forms, with Euparkeria preceding the crocodile-dinosaur split, and Ornithosuchus as an early relative of dinosaurs.
+This classification was based on a misinterpretation of the ankle joint in dinosaurs, with British palaeontologists Arthur Cruickshank and Michael Benton showing in 1985 that dinosaurs shared the same ankle type, and while they evolved from reptiles similar to Ornithosuchus and Euparkeria, neither genus was a direct ancestor of later forms, with Euparkeria preceding the crocodile–dinosaur split, and Ornithosuchus as an early relative of dinosaurs.